-Workers living in Imperial County are employed in higher percentages in agriculture, retail, education and public administration than the state as a whole (Table A-34).
-However, the proportion of workers in agriculture is about half the levels in the San Joaquin Valley (Table A-35).
-In terms of occupational groups, in addition to farming, higher percentages are employed in community service jobs as sales occupations than the state average (Table A-36).
+Workers living in Imperial County are employed in higher percentages in agriculture, retail, education and public administration than the state as a whole (Table A-20).
+However, the proportion of workers in agriculture is about half the levels in the San Joaquin Valley (Table A-21).
+In terms of occupational groups, in addition to farming, higher percentages are employed in community service jobs as sales occupations than the state average (Table A-22).

-Pay levels by occupation in Imperial County are about 20 percent lower overall compared to state averages, but certain industrial, logistics, construction and public protection occupations pay higher in Imperial County (Tables A-37 and A-38).
-From the perspective of industry-wide averages, jobs in Imperial County pay better than the state in agriculture, retail, education and public administration (Table A-39 and Figure 5).
-For agriculture and manufacturing, average annual wages are lower in Imperial County than the comparative San Joaquin Valley counties (Table A-40).
+Pay levels in Imperial County are about 20 percent lower overall compared to state averages, but certain industrial, logistics, construction and public protection occupations pay higher in Imperial County (Table A-23).
+From the perspective of industry-wide averages, jobs in Imperial County pay better than the state in agriculture, retail, education and public administration.
+For agriculture and manufacturing, average annual wages are lower in Imperial County than the comparative San Joaquin Valley counties (Table A-24).